CooperASC/cooperasc.github.com/README.md

 ---

+## Editing and Adding to this site

+### Clone / Fork / Push / Pull

+Anyone who is a [member of student council](https://github.com/CooperASC?tab=members) can directly create and edit any page on this site by cloning the repository and pushing changes back to Github.

+### Desktop Git Clients

+For those who are still not comfortable with Git's command line interface, Github has decent clients for [Mac](http://mac.github.com) and [Windows](http://windows.github.com) that make cloning, pushing, and pulling a single-button affair.

+### Editing content online

+If you're just looking to create or edit content, you can [edit the site online with Prose.io](http://prose.io/#CooperASC/cooperasc.github.com).
+Simply sign into your Github account.
+Non student council members can also make changes and submit them as patches for review by a student council member through Prose.

 ## Ordering posts

 Posts in Jekyll are displayed in chronological order according to the date in the post's filename `YYYY-MM-DD-Title.md`.
 Posts which do not follow this naming convention will not appear on the site.